 The formidable matriarch of the House of York who lived to see three of her sons seize the English throne during the turbulent Wars of the Roses.

-Cecily Neville was born into one of England's most powerful families and married into another, a union that placed her at the violent heart of the 15th century's dynastic struggle.
-As the wife of Richard, Duke of York, she managed his estates and raised their large family while he pursued his claim to the crown.
-After his death in battle, she became the anchor for her sons' ambitions, witnessing Edward IV's ascent to the throne, the brief reign of her grandson Edward V, and finally the controversial rule of her son Richard III.
-Known for her devout religious practice and formidable will, she navigated court intrigues and the sudden reversals of fortune that defined the period, surviving into the early Tudor era as a living link to a shattered dynasty.
+Cecily Neville managed the estates of Richard, Duke of York, while he pursued his claim to the crown, placing her at the violent heart of the 15th century's dynastic struggle.
+Born in 1415 into one of England's most powerful families, she married into another and raised a large family.
+After her husband's death in battle, she anchored her sons' ambitions.
+She witnessed Edward IV's ascent, the brief reign of her grandson Edward V, and the controversial rule of her son Richard III.
+Known for devout religious practice and formidable will, she navigated court intrigues and survived into the early Tudor era as a living link to a shattered dynasty.

 The biggest hits of 1415